jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 This will result in wireframe mesh that looks something like this:

-{% include image name="sphere-wireframe.png" caption="A UV sphere wireframe" %}
+{% include image.html name="sphere-wireframe.png" caption="A UV sphere wireframe" %}

 This kind of spherical mesh can cause issues when UV mapping a texture onto them, as they have a much higher texel density around the poles.
 To get around